crtubbbs/DataAnalysis/module.md

 |Individual Module|      10           |

 7. What strategies (behavioral and technical) worked well during this Sprint?
 What did not work well?
 List some possible ways that you can improve next Sprint.
+I started off strong but burned out fast.
+I would like to find the balance of getting things done well in unison instead of doing most in week 1 or 2.